 Some of Winifred's first cousins on the Hart side of the family also relocated to Beaver County over the years.
 Among them were Philip Hart and Paul Hart, sons of her uncle and aunt John F. and Edith (Collins) Hart.

-Winifred's first husband, John "Andrew" Zahn (1894- ? ) was born in about 1894. he was the son of John and Lydia (Binzley) Zahn of Rochester.
+Winifred's first husband, John "Andrew" Zahn (Dec.
+21, 1893-1960) was the son of John P. and Lydia (Binzley) Zahn of Rochester.
 Their wedding was held in Erie, Erie County, PA on May 20, 1924, when Winifred was age 23 and Andrew 30.
 Justice of the peace G.C.
 Graham officiated.

 Andrew worked as an automobile dealer in the New Brighton area at the time of marriage, selling Whippets and Chevrolets.
 Later, he sold farm equipment.
 Among his customers was Belarussian immigrant Constantine Balysh, great-grandfather of the founder of this website.
-He helped construct a building on Marion Hill near New Brighton, which Zirat Electric now occupies.
+He is known to have helped construct a building on Marion Hill near New Brighton, which Zirat Electric now occupies.

 Winifred and Andrew divorced on Jan.
 22 1943, upon decree of the Court of Common Pleas of Beaver County, following 18 years of marriage.

 Her second husband was Wilbur Lane "Bill" Ambrose (1894-1975), a native of Millwood near Ligonier, Westmoreland County.
 He apparently moved to Ohio and lived there in the mid-1910s.
 During World War I, he served in the U.S. Army as a member of the 323 I.F.
 Artillery, 83-32 Divisions.
 He took part in the Battle of the Meuse-Argonne, and in a letter home, wrote this to his parents: